ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 ### Two highly available Microsoft Windows VMs in the cluster
 {: #adds-infra-domain-controllers-ha}

-The following diagram shows the deployment pattern of the two highly available VM domain controllers.
+The following diagram shows the deployment pattern of the two highly available VM domain controllers:
 ![Two highly available VM domain controllers diagram](../../images/adds-adha.svg "Two highly available VM domain controllers"){: caption="Two highly available VM domain controllers" caption-side="bottom"}

 If you order the two high availability (HA) Microsoft Windows VMs, you must provide two Microsoft Windows Server 2019 licenses.
 For more information, see [Domain Name System configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-network-interface-settings#vc_orderinginstance-dns-config).

 After the provisioning of the vCenter Server instance, you have 30 days to activate the VMs.
 The cluster is configured with a VM-VM anti-affinity rule.
 Therefore, Distributed Resource Scheduler (DRS) tries to keep the VMs apart by placing them on different physical vSphere ESXi hosts.
-The following table describes the VM configuration.
+The following table describes the VM configuration:

 | Parameter        | Specification                                 |
 |:---------------- |:--------------------------------------------- |